jindongwang/transferlearning/code/DeepDA/README.md

 # DeepDA: Deep Domain Adaptation Toolkit

-A lightweight, easy-to-extend, easy-to-learn and high-performance toolkit based on PyTorch for domain adaptation (DA) of deep neural networks.
+A lightweight, easy-to-extend, easy-to-learn, high-performance, and for-fair-comparison toolkit based on PyTorch for domain adaptation (DA) of deep neural networks.

 ## Implemented Algorithms

 As initial version, we support the following algoirthms.
 We are working on more algorithms.
+Of course, you are welcome to add your algorithms here.

 1. DAN (DDC) [1, 2]
 2. DeepCoral [3]